 The use of magnifiers is approved for reading gallery wall labels.
 We ask that all visitors remain behind stanchions and maintain a safe, non-touching distance from all artwork, cases, platforms, and pedestals.

-Verbal description tours and opportunities to learn about art through tactile exploration are available upon request.
+Verbal description tours and opportunities to learn about art through tactile exploration are available upon request with three weeks’ advance notice.
 Please contact us at firstname.lastname@example.org to request a verbal description tour.

 Reserved front row seats and/or aisle seats are available for Public Conversations in the Hill Auditorium with two days’ advance notice.
 Please contact us at email@example.com to request a front row seat.